lucj/k0s-family/content/k0s/configuration/_index.md

 sudo systemctl restart k0scontroller
 ```

-In a next section, we'll get one step further updating the configuration to change the default CNI.
+In the next section, we'll get one step further updating the configuration to change the default CNI.

 {{< nav-buttons
     prev_link="../single-node"